 The principal activity of the Company is investment holding.
-The principal activities of the Group are production and sale of optical fiber cables, communication copper cables and structured cabling system products in the PRC.
-The principal activities of the subsidiaries are set out in note 33 to the Consolidated Financial Statements.
+The principal activities of the Group are production and sale of optical fibers and optical fiber cables, data and communications cables and structured cabling system products in the PRC.
+The principal activities of the subsidiaries are set out in note 34 to the Consolidated Financial Statements.
 There was no significant change in the Group's principal activities during the Year.